Disability Assistance Dogs

 Our application process is currently open.

-Please click here to read our Disability Assistance info pack.
+Please click here to read our Disability Assistance Dog infomation pack.
 This provides information to enable you to assess whether you are eligible to apply.

-Our next information day will be held during the week commencing 12th March at our centre in Sheffield.
-If you would like to attend, please complete the form below.
-The deadline for this form to be completed is Thursday 8th March 2018.
+If you would like to attend our next information day please complete the form below.
 It will be reviewed by our team and you will be contacted with further details about the information day.

 The information day is the first step in our application and assessment process.
 This is an opportunity for you to find out more about Support Dogs and how the programme can support you and for us to find out more about you and your dog.